Best Concrete Mix For Garage Floor: The Ultimate Guide

 Source: The Portland Cement Association

-The concrete mix is a slurry and can be poured into a garage floor slab mainly because of the water and cement paste.
-Water and cement are essential in concrete mix but the ratios in which they are added influences the ultimate compressive strength. when the concrete hardens.
+Water and cement are essential in the concrete mix but the ratios in which they are added influence the ultimate compressive strength. when the concrete hardens.

-Strength of a building material is measured in PSI (pounds per square inch).
+The strength of a building material is measured in PSI (pounds per square inch).
 This is the load the material, in this case concrete, can withstand before breaking or crumbling.

 Compressive Strength is the ability of concrete to withstand a load that is pressing into the concrete.
 Concrete slabs, such as in garage floors have pretty high compressive strength.